midzer/beerbase/content/breweries/great-divide-brewing/oak-aged-yeti-imperial-stout.md

 srm: 0
 upc: 0
 ---
-Crack open Yeti Imperial Stoutâ€™s sophisticated sibling â€“ Oak Aged Yeti Imperial Stout.
+Crack open Yeti Imperial Stout’s sophisticated sibling – Oak Aged Yeti Imperial Stout.
 Although these beers come from the same clan, they have entirely different personalities.
-Aging on a blend of French and toasted oak chips infuses a subtle oak and vanilla character into Yetiâ€™s already intense chocolate, roasted coffee malt flavor and hugely assertive hop profile.
-Who says you canâ€™t tame a Yeti?
+Aging on a blend of French and toasted oak chips infuses a subtle oak and vanilla character into Yeti’s already intense chocolate, roasted coffee malt flavor and hugely assertive hop profile.
+Who says you can’t tame a Yeti?